xoplog/xop-go/NOTES.md

 request-level span from one the sub-spans or one of the other requests that is a child of the main request?
 There is no standard way to distinguish a span that is simply a separate thread of execution or one that is a related request on a different server.
+(Well, okay, Open Telemetry could be considered a standard, and it provides a way)

 The format of logs isn't easy to extend because there are is no meta-level or standard for what log fields mean.
 The closest for this is the naming semantics